shankar-010/medbot/README.md

 ---

-## 🤖 Created By
+## 🤖 Created By Shankar Namaji

-Built with ❤️ as a healthcare-focused AI project to enhance accessibility and support personalized medicine using AI APIs.
+Built a healthcare-focused AI project to enhance accessibility and support personalized medicine using AI APIs.